IanMiranda43/malbums-client/README.md

 <h1 align="center">
-	my-malbums-client
+	malbums-client
 </h1>

 ### Access running project on Vercel [ianmiranda-twitter-clone.vercel.app](https://ianmiranda-twitter-clone.vercel.app/)

 <br>

-Developed with React JS, `my-malbums-client` it's a music albums management system.
+Developed with React JS, `malbums-client` it's a music albums management system.
 Is developed with the mobile first principle so, it's responsively adapted to any screen size.
-Create your account and start to manage the albums that you like by adding and listing your albums records. `my-malbums` means 'my music albums', it's simple but sufficient for this project.
+Create your account and start to manage the albums that you like by adding and listing your albums records.
+Malbums means 'music albums', it's simple but sufficient for this project.

 ### The system use:
 * `styled-components` for develop with CSS in JS